jkunimune/elastik/README.md

  - `create_map_projection.py` generates a map projection based on pregenerated weights and meshes
  - `calculate_weights.py` generates greyscale images that can be used as weights for new map projections (requires coastline data; see below)
  - `build_mesh.py` generates an unoptimized mesh specifying the rough configuration of a new map projection based on a manually specified or pregenerated cut file.
- - `find_drainage_divides.py` generates a cut file based on the borders between watersheds (requires elevation data; see below)
+ - `find_drainage_divides.py` generates a cut file based on the boundaries between watersheds (requires elevation data; see below)
  - `run_all_scripts.py` executes `build_mesh.py`, `calculate_weights.py`, and `create_map_projections.py` in that order on all of their possible inputs

  I've tried to include all dependencies so that PyPI installs and data files are the only things you need to add.